TianboJi/Dialogue-Eval/README.md

   + update the description of JSON file structure for our code
 - 2022/06/06
   + upload collected dialogue files
+---

 ## Requirement
 - Pandas
 - Numpy
 - SciPy
 - PySimpleGUI (for GUI)
+---
 ## Usage: command line

 1. File `mturk_process.py` is the code for processing a normative JSON file.
 It puts all generated files under the generated `Results` directory in the same directory of that JSON file.
+Run it by:
     - To run this code, please check the examples in `01-process-all-json.sh`.
     - `Results/system_scores.xlsx` is the final $z$ score of system scores.
     - `Results/passrate.xlsx` reports the passrates in the experiment
     - `Results/duration.xlsx` reports the average duration per HIT.
     - All files generated in this step are presented as follows:
       <img src="https://raw.githubusercontent.com/TianboJi/Dialogue-Eval/main/md_archives/generated_results.png" alt="process_json" />

 2. File `mturk_statistics.py` is the code for statistics such as rater agreement and significance tests.
 It generates `statistic/` directory under `Results/` from previous step.
     - `02-process-result-dirs.sh` provides examples of using `mturk_statistics.py`
     - `statistic/sig_test.pdf` is the figure of significance test.